What is the Clinical Psychology Fringe?

 The more we can talk about mental health – and the more ways we find to talk about it, sing about it, rap, act, paint, photograph and so much else then the more chance we have of improving wellbeing more generally.
 Mental health isn’t something that belongs behind the clinic-room door or in the professor’s office.
 It belongs to all of us.

-The British Psychological Society’s Division of Clinical Psychology is having its conference in Liverpool in January.
+The British Psychological Society’s Division of Clinical Psychology is having its conference in Cardiff in January.
 The Fringe is running alongside it, aiming to open up psychology to the public as we began to do in Liverpool last year.